Welcome to the Friends of the Hurtwood

 Friends of the Hurtwood, registered charity No. 200053, has the responsibility to raise the funding required to manage public access and protect the Hurtwood environment

-We are A UK Registered Charity managing public access to the Hurtwood for all
+We are A UK Registered Charity managing public access to the Hurtwood for all.
+We need your help!

 - Employ a full time Ranger.